Quattro99/PowerShellScripts/Exchange Online/EOP_MDO/README.md

-## Anti-spam, anti-malware, and anti-phishing protection in EOP

-Anti-spam, anti-malware, and anti-phishing are EOP features that can be configured by admins.
-We recommend the following Standard or Strict configurations.

 ### EOP anti-malware policy settings

-To create and configure anti-malware policies, see [Configure anti-malware policies in EOP](anti-malware-policies-configure.md).

 Quarantine policies define what users are able to do to quarantined messages, and whether users receive quarantine notifications.
-For more information, see [Anatomy of a quarantine policy](quarantine-policies.md#anatomy-of-a-quarantine-policy).

-The policy named AdminOnlyAccessPolicy enforces the historical capabilities for messages that were quarantined as malware as described in the table [here](quarantine-end-user.md).
+The policy named AdminOnlyAccessPolicy enforces the historical capabilities for messages that were quarantined as malware as described in the table.

 Users can't release their own messages that were quarantined as malware, regardless of how the quarantine policy is configured.
 If the policy allows users to release their own quarantined messages, users are instead allowed to _request_ the release of their quarantined malware messages.